 How to Stay Safe in Santa Marta

 Avoid drug tourism.
-The drugs cartels have crippled this country.
-Locals don’t like it because drugs have so devastated the country and doing it just further cripples the country.
-It’s really disrespectful to local people, and they resent travelers who come here to do drugs.
-Also, doing drugs here is illegal, and you don’t want to end up in a Colombian prison.
+The drugs cartels have crippled this country and it’s really disrespectful to the locals to support the cartels by buying their drugs.
+Also, doing drugs here is illegal, and you don’t want to end up in a Colombian prison!

-You should issue caution when getting money, try and avoid the ATMs on the street if possible and go into the bank to use the ATM, that way you can put your money away discreetly without being watched.
+Avoid the ATMs on the street when you need money and go into the bank to use the ATM instead.
+That way you can put your money away discreetly without being watched.

-There aren’t many common street scams in Santa Marta.
-It is more opportunistic theft.
-So as long as you keep your possessions close you shouldn’t have any issues.
+There aren’t many common street scams in Santa Marta so as long as you keep your possessions close you shouldn’t have any issues.
 But if you’re concerned, you can read about common travel scams to avoid here.

 For more in-depth coverage of how to stay safe in Colombia, check out this post we wrote that answers some frequently asked questions and concerns.